durlavkalita/coach_finder/README.md

 - start with coacheslist page

 - create the Header component for navigation and fill different route pages with dummy template

+- install vuex. - npm install vuex@next --save will migrate to pinia later

+- create the modular store

+- create components for coach and request modules

+- create base button and card components